 - Approximately 40% of Hispanic Americans participated in bicycling in 2020.

 - Approximately 36% of people of other ethnic backgrounds, including Asian Americans and Native Americans, participated in bicycling in 2020.

 Bike Speed Statistics

-Different types of bikes have varying gears and speeds for different goals.
+Different types of bikes have varying gears and speeds for different goals and needs.
 But understanding general cycling speed trends and regulations in your area can help prevent accidents and injuries, keeping you safe on the road and on designated cycling paths.